Adenocarcinoma of the Parotid Gland or Mandibular Gland (Salivary Gland Cancer) in cats

 Symptoms

-The symptoms of salivary gland adenocarcinoma in cats can begin subtly and increase in intensity over time.
-A common sign is a visible or palpable Swelling in the jaw or neck area, which may be initially painless.
+The symptoms of salivary gland adenocarcinoma in cats can start subtly and increase in intensity over time.
+A common sign is a visible or palpable Swelling in the jaw or neck area, which may be initialInitial means beginning or at the start.
+In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. painless.

-Other symptoms may include difficulty swallowing or eating, excessive salivation, bad breath, or a change in eating behavior.
-In advanced stages, symptoms such as weight loss, lethargy, and general weakness may also occur.
+Other symptoms may include difficulty swallowing or eating, excessive salivation, bad breath, or altered eating behavior.
+In advanced stages, symptoms such as Weight loss, lethargy, and general weakness may also occur.

 Diagnosis